 Cast Iron Bridge to Span the River Tay

-Bouch’s design called for the bridge platform to be supported high above the water on a lattice work of iron girders.
-These girders were, in turn supported by cast iron columns sunk into masonry piers.
-The whole structure sat on concrete foundations anchored onto the bedrock below the river bed.
+Bouch’s design called for the bridge platform to be supported high above the water on a latticework of iron girders.
+These girders were, in turn, supported by cast iron columns sunk into masonry piers.
+The whole structure sat on concrete foundations anchored to the bedrock below the river.

 After five years of work, the bridge was complete and was opened on June 1, 1878; at the time, it was the longest bridge in the world.
 Queen Victoria was well pleased with the triumph of British engineering and crossed the bridge in the royal train to get to Balmoral Castle.
 She knighted Bouch for his work.